buchenberg/Prock/README.md

   }
 }
 ```
+- Make a copy of the ./frontend/.env.example as /frontend/.env.
 - Don't edit any of the other Prock settings as the ports and etc. need to jive with the docker environment
 - Run `docker-compose up` in a terminal from the root project directory
 - Navigate to http://localhost:8080